MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-to-set-up-cost-centers.md

 ms.date: 07/01/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 433526fbd2a13f32e64be94cc1936151445c19f5
+ms.openlocfilehash: 38b6ce01e48f1b32c28b1883875a566d19f02ea3
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-set-up-cost-centers"></a>How to: Set Up Cost Centres
+# <a name="set-up-cost-centers"></a>Set Up Cost Centres
-Cost centers are departments that are responsible for costs and income.
+Cost centres are departments that are responsible for costs and income.
 The chart of cost centres is similar to the dimension information for the general ledger.
 You can set up the chart of cost centres in the following ways:

 -   Transfer dimension values in the general ledger to the chart of cost centres.
 You can make any necessary adjustments after the transfer.
 -   Create a new chart of cost centre that is independent of the general ledger or add a new cost centre to an existing chart of cost centre.
 You must create each cost centre individually.